zaantar/toolset-advanced-export/README.md

 Currently, it runs only with development version of Toolset because of several [dependencies](docs/toolset_dependencies.md).

+One thing that needs to be handled if the plugin is to be used in a standalone mode is the rewriting of imported URLs (for example, to header images in Customizer settings) and importing the actual files.

 ### Browsers

 Recommended (but not required) browsers: